-Figure 1-1 CASTNET Sites Operational during 2016Download Figure
+Figure 1-1 CASTNET Sites Operational during 2017Download Figure

 Measurements Recorded at CASTNET Sites

-All CASTNET sites measure weekly ambient concentrations of acidic pollutants, base cations, and chloride (Cl -) using a 3-stage filter pack with a controlled flow rate (Wood, 2015).
+During 2017, all but one CASTNET site measured weekly ambient concentrations of acidic pollutants, base cations, and chloride (Cl -) using a 3-stage filter pack with a controlled flow rate (Wood, 2017).
 Gaseous pollutant concentrations include nitric acid (HNO3) and SO2.
 Particulate concentrations include nitrate (NO3-), ammonium (NH4+), sulfate (SO42-), magnesium (Mg 2+ ), calcium (Ca 2+ ), potassium (K + ), sodium (Na + ), and Cl -.
 The filter pack is exchanged each Tuesday and shipped to the analytical chemistry laboratory for analysis.
 Ambient temperature is measured at 9 meters (m) at all sites in part to enable conversion of concentrations to local conditions.

 Most CASTNET sites also include a temperature-controlled shelter and continuous O3 monitoring system.
-O3 concentrations were measured at 81 sites.
+O3 concentrations were measured at 82 sites.
 The O3 inlet and filter pack are located atop a 10-m tower.
-Some CASTNET sites also measure trace-level SO2, carbon monoxide (CO), and nitrogen oxide/total reactive oxides of nitrogen (NO/NOy).
-In 2016, meteorological parameters were measured at 6 EPA-, 25 NPS-, and 5 BLM-sponsored CASTNET sites.
+Some CASTNET sites also measure trace-level SO2, carbon monoxide (CO), and NO/NOy.
+In 2017, meteorological parameters were measured at 6 EPA-, 26 NPS-, and 5 BLM-sponsored CASTNET sites.
 Measured meteorological parameters include 2-m temperature, wind speed and direction, standard deviation of the wind direction, solar radiation, relative humidity, precipitation, and surface wetness (at select sites).

 Quality Assurance Program

 The CASTNET quality assurance (QA) program was established to ensure that all reported data are of known and documented quality in order to meet CASTNET objectives.
-The QA program also ensures intra-network consistency and comparability and the delivery of data that are reproducible and comparable with data from other monitoring networks.
-The 2016 QA program elements are documented in the CASTNET Quality Assurance Project Plan (QAPP; Wood, 2015).
+The QA program also ensures intranetwork consistency and comparability and the delivery of data that are reproducible and comparable with data from other monitoring networks.
+The 2017 QA program elements are documented in the CASTNET Quality Assurance Project Plan (QAPP; Wood, 2017).
 The QAPP includes standards and policies for all components of project operation, from site selection through final data reporting, with appendices that provide standard operating procedures for CASTNET operations.

 Estimating Dry, Wet, and Total Deposition

-Total deposition was assessed using the NADP’s Total Deposition Hybrid Method (EPA, 2015d; Schwede and Lear, 2014), which is a hybrid approach that combines data from established ambient monitoring networks and chemical transport models.
-To estimate dry deposition, ambient measurement data from CASTNET and other networks were merged with dry deposition rates and flux output from the Community Multiscale Air Quality (CMAQ) modeling system.
+Total deposition was assessed using the NADP’s Total Deposition Hybrid Method (EPA, 2015c; Schwede and Lear, 2014), which is a hybrid approach that combines data from established ambient monitoring networks and chemical transport models.
+To estimate dry deposition, ambient concentration measurement data from CASTNET were merged with dry deposition flux output from the Community Multiscale Air Quality (CMAQ) modeling system.
 Wet deposition estimates were derived from precipitation chemistry measurements and precipitation amounts from the Parameter-elevation Regressions on Independent Slopes Model (PRISM).
-Dry and wet deposition fluxes were added to obtain the estimates of total deposition that are discussed in Chapters 8 and 10.
+NADP-measured precipitation and chemistry data and precipitation amounts from PRISM were merged.
+Dry and wet deposition fluxes were added to obtain the estimates of total deposition that are discussed in Chapters 7 and 9.

 Chapter 2: Ozone Concentrations

-CASTNET is the principal network for monitoring rural, ground-level ozone concentrations in the United States.
-The network produces ozone data for evaluation of compliance with the National Ambient Air Quality Standards (NAAQS; EPA, 2015) plus information on geographic patterns in regional ozone levels.
-CASTNET ozone data are of the highest quality as demonstrated by the results from the CASTNET QA program and its rigorous QA/quality control procedures.
-Ozone data measured at 78 of 81 CASTNET sites from 2014 through 2016 were evaluated with respect to the NAAQS and used to calculate design values under Title 40 Code of Federal Regulations Part 50 Appendix U (EPA, 2015b).
-Maps of 3-year averages of fourth highest daily maximum 8-hour average (DM8A) ozone concentrations for 2014 through 2016 and fourth highest DM8A ozone concentrations for 2016 are presented.
+CASTNET is the primary air quality network for monitoring rural, ground-level ozone concentrations in the United States.
+The network produces ozone data for evaluation of compliance with the National Ambient Air Quality Standards (NAAQS; EPA, 2015b) plus information on geographic patterns in regional ozone levels.
+Ozone data measured at 80 CASTNET sites from 2015 through 2017 were evaluated with respect to the NAAQS and used to calculate design values following the requirements in Title 40 Code of Federal Regulations Part 50 Appendix U (EPA, 2015a).
+Maps of 3-year averages of fourth highest daily maximum 8-hour average (DM8A) ozone concentrations for 2015 through 2017 and fourth highest DM8A ozone concentrations for 2017 are presented.
 Trends in fourth highest DM8A ozone concentrations for eastern and western reference sites are shown.
-For the 2014 through 2016 period, three California sites and one eastern site measured concentrations greater than the 0.070 ppm NAAQS.
+For the 2015 through 2017 period, three California sites, two eastern sites, and one site in Utah measured concentrations greater than the 0.070 parts per million NAAQS.

-Hourly average concentrations were measured at 81 CASTNET sites in 2016.
-These data are archived in the CASTNET database and delivered routinely to the EPA Air Quality System (AQS) database.
+CASTNET O3 data are based on strict QA/quality control procedures specified by the CASTNET QA Program.
+Hourly average concentrations were measured at 82 CASTNET sites in 2017.
+These data are delivered routinely to the EPA Air Quality System (AQS) database (epa.gov/aqs).
 Data from these sites, with the exception of Howland, ME (HOW191) and the co-located sites at MCK231, KY and ROM206, CO, which are designated as non-regulatory, are used to calculate fourth highest DM8A O3 concentrations when three years of Title 40 Code of Federal Regulations (CFR) Part 58-compliant data become available.
-CASTNET measurements provide information for evaluating rural O3 concentrations in the context of the O3 NAAQS and in terms of presenting information on trends and geographic patterns in regional O3.
+CASTNET measurements provide information for evaluating rural O3 concentrations for O3 NAAQS compliance and for presenting information on trends and geographic patterns in regional O3.

 Eight-hour Ozone Concentrations

-All CASTNET sites, with the exception of HOW191, ME; MCK231, KY; and ROM206, CO, are regulatory and may be used for NAAQS compliance.
+All CASTNET sites, with the exception of HOW191, ME; MCK231, KY; and ROM206, CO, are compliant under 40 CFR Part 58 and may be used for NAAQS compliance.
 HOW191 does not meet regulatory siting criteria.
 MCK231 and ROM206 are co-located sites used solely for QA purposes and are designated as “NAAQS excluded.”
-Three-year averages of the fourth highest DM8A O3 concentrations for 2014 through 2016 are presented in Figure 2-1.
+Three-year averages of the fourth highest DM8A O3 concentrations for 2015 through 2017 are presented in Figure 2-1.
 Ozone concentrations were not included on the map if the 3-year average was not available because of incomplete data; these sites are shown as dots with no value.
-Three California CASTNET sites and one eastern site measured fourth highest DM8A O3 concentrations above the 2015 NAAQS.
-The highest 3-year design value of 89 parts per billion (ppb) was sampled at the Sequoia and Kings Canyon National Parks, CA (SEK430) site.
-The highest 3-year eastern concentration (73 ppb) was measured at Washington Crossing, NJ (WSP144).
-Table 2-1 lists sites with 2014–2016 O3 design values greater than 70 ppb.
+Three California CASTNET sites, two eastern sites, and one site in Utah measured fourth highest DM8A O3 concentrations above the NAAQS of 0.070 ppm (EPA, 2015b).
+The highest 3-year design value of 89 ppb was sampled at the Sequoia and Kings Canyon National Parks, CA (SEK430) site.
+The highest 3-year eastern concentration (73 ppb) was measured at Washington Crossing, NJ (WSP144) and Abington, CT (ABT147).
+Table 2-1 lists sites with 2015–2017 O3 design values greater than 70 ppb.

-Figure 2-1 Three-year Averages of Fourth Highest DM8A O3 Concentrations for 2014–2016Download Figure
+Figure 2-1 Three-year Averages of Fourth Highest DM8A O3 Concentrations for 2015–2017Download Figure

 |Site ID||State||Sponsor||3-year Average|